astriaorg/astria/specs/sequencer-inclusion-proofs.md

 ![image](assets/sequencer_inclusion_proof_3.png)

 Additionally, the commitment to the actions for a chain actually also includes a merkle root.
-The commitment contains of the merkle root of a tree where where the leaves are the transactions for that rollup; ie. all the `sequence::Action`s for that chain.
+The commitment contains the merkle root of a tree where the leaves are the transactions for that rollup; ie. all the `sequence::Action`s for that chain.
 "Commitment to actions for chain X" is implemented as `(chain_id
 || root of tx tree for rollup)`, allowing for easy verification that a specific
 rollup transaction was included in a sequencer block.
 This isn't required for